lchdl/DeepWMH/README.md

 ![Method details.](https://github.com/lchdl/DeepWMH/blob/develop/images/method.png)

-## Requirements
+## Python Requirement

-Before installation, you may need to update your Python version if it is lower than "3.7.1".
+Before installation, you may need to update your Python version if it is lower than "<b>3.7.1</b>".
 Also, this tool is based on Python 3, Python 2 is deprecated and should no longer be used anymore.

 ## Quick start: how to use our pretrained model (only for Linux-based systems)